✏️Get access to more writing tutorials and advice on the Copify blog today.

 Now we’ve got a better understanding of the difference between creative and content writing; we can examine what makes them so different from each other.

-As you might expect, a range of factors is at play that make these styles and forms of writing so different.
+As you might expect, a range of factors is at play that makes these styles and forms of writing so different.
 Once you’ve seen them, you’ll never be able to look at writing as ‘just writing’ again.
-When it comes to the difference between creative writing and content writing, some of the key points include:
+These key differences include:

 While there are some similarities between creative and content writers, namely their skill in putting words onto paper or screen, much of that similarity ends there.